mgherghi/Warez/README.md

 - [DP Stream](https://anonym.to/?https://www.dpstream.net/) - (FR) - Films/Series/Animés a votre dispositions sur différents herbergeurs. dpstream.net.
 - [Daxiv Video](https://anonym.to/?https://daxiv.com/) - Movies & TV shows online or stream right to your smart TV, game console, PC, Mac, mobile, tablet and more.
 Primarily Chinese content.
 - [FMOVIES](https://anonym.to/?https://fmovies.to/) - Just a better place for watching online movies for free!
 - [FilmXY](https://anonym.to/?https://www.filmxy.one/) - Download Free Unlimited Movies Online From Filmxy At Great Quality!!
-Here You Can Download Movies in Bluray, 1080p, 720p, HD, HDTV, Web-dl, DvD-rip & more
+Here You Can Download Movies in Bluray, 1080p, 720p, HD, HDTV, Web-dl, DvD-rip & mo
 - [Filmz.cc](https://anonym.to/?https://www.filmz.cc/) - (FR) - French streaming website.
 - [FlixGo](https://anonym.to/?https://flixgo.net/) - Ralph Breaks the Internet.
 Avengers: Infinity War.
 Incredibles 2.
 Ant-Man and the Wasp ...
 Dawn of Justice.
 Captain America: Civil War.
 FlixGo.
 - [Flixanity](https://anonym.to/?https://flixanity.xyz/) - Watch movies and TV shows online.
 Watch from devices like iOS, Android, PC, PS4, Xbox One and more.
 Registration is 100% free and easy.